lbussy/brew-bubbles/docs/installation/index.rst

 Windows-Based Platforms
 ```````````````````````
 There are two methods for uploading the firmware files to your controller.
-The preferrred method is BrewFlasher, another available method is supplied by the controller vendor:
+The preferred method is BrewFlasher; the controller vendor supplies another available way:

 Espressif Tools
 :::::::::::::::